 Dust

-Dust builds inside your furnace when it’s not running in the spring and summer.
-That dust will burn off when you switch on your furnace in the fall, making a burning smell.
+Dust builds inside your furnace when it’s idle in the summer.
+That dust will burn off when you switch on your furnace in the fall, creating a burning smell.
 This smell should subside within a few minutes.

 3 Other Furnace Smells You Shouldn’t Ignore

 3. Musty.
 If your furnace smells musty, you might have mold and mildew developing in your ductwork.
-We recommend having your ductwork examined and cleaned if required.
+We advise having your ductwork inspected and cleaned if required.